denoland/manual/language_server/imports.md

-# Import completions and intelligent registries
+# Import Completions and Intelligent Registries

 The language server, supports completions for URLs.